muratk3n/thirdwave/en/README.md

 The battery is a circus monkey.
 It does only one specialized thing well, its circus trick, but does not play well in an ecosystem efficiently, effectively.
-If used, we will be stuck, not to mention usher in World War 3 on lithium.
+If used widely, we will get stuck, not to mention usher in World War 3 on lithium.

 ---